A family is like a pond and for survivors death is a stone thrown into it, making ripples that last for decades. Because

 Charles Hinckley.
 Mamie's remains, taken to Gavin's

-Mortuary, could have been identified by her father
+Mortuary, might have been identified by her father

 or uncle Hinckley.
 She was buried in Mr. Hope